IODD TRIM Tool

 ## 3. What is TRIM?

-TRIM is an ATA command (DATA SET MANAGEMENT, 0x06) that tells the SSD which data blocks are no longer in use.
+TRIM is an ATA command (`DATA SET MANAGEMENT`, `0x06`) that tells an SSD which logical blocks are no longer in use.

-* **Extends SSD Lifespan**: Reduces unnecessary write/erase cycles, minimizing NAND wear.
+* **Reduces unnecessary write/erase cycles** and NAND wear

-* After deleting a large number of files.
+* After deleting a large amount of data

 ## 4. UI Layout

-The app consists of a top toolbar and 3 main tabs.
+The application consists of a top toolbar and three main tabs:

 ```